koopthekoopa/wii-ipl/README.md

   ```
   make prepare VERSION=<version>
   ```
+  where `<version>` is the chosen version to compile.
+(If you do not define `VERSION`, it will compile 4.3U by default)
 - You are now ready to build!
-To build you need to type in
+To build you need to type in:
   ```
   make VERSION=<version>
   ```